 Figuring out which model to select can be an overwhelming process.
 Here’s a breakdown of the most essential features to get you started.
 Once you’ve zeroed in on your requirements and the features you’d like to explore, you can begin comparing relevant customer service tools, software or apps!

 Although there have been talks of eliminating e-mail completely, that day is a distant reality.
-Email is still an essential part of business communication and ensuring all emails are answered is a challenge most organizations face.
+Email is still an essential part of business communication and ensuring all emails are answered is a challenge most organisations face.
 Separate inboxes make it extremely difficult to collaborate as a team, and so a common inbox is one of the most basic features of a customer service tool.

 It is essentially one large inbox where all messages are received, especially from addresses like email@example.com or firstname.lastname@example.org which aren’t managed by an individual team member.
 Each member can log in and check emails, assign them as tickets to someone else or work on tickets assigned to them.
 Members know who is replying to whom and whether a ticket has been answered.
 This ensures transparency and leaves little room for error.